-Boys who join Cub Scouts this year before September 30th will receive a rocket that they can design, build, and launch at Rocket Day.
-Boys in first through fifth grade who are interested in joining Scouting may also attend.
-We will help you find a pack near you and get signed up for Scouting.
-Rockets are not guaranteed for Scouts who join after September 30th.
-New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.
+Boys and girls who join Cub Scouts this year \will receive a rocket that they can design, build, and launch at Rocket Day.
+Youth in kindergarten through fifth grade who are interested in joining Cub Scouting may also attend.
+We will help you find a pack near you and get signed up for Cub Scouting.
+New Cub Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 What to Bring